Oko Jumbo: Later years

-A peace treaty was concluded between Bonny and Opobo in 1873, and Oko Jumbo visited Jaja and assured him of his friendship.

-Oko Jumbo soured against Christianity when he realised that King George was using the influence of the missionaries to undermine the power of the chiefs and increase his own influence.
+A peace treaty was concluded between Bonny and Opobo in 1873, and Jumbo visited Jaja and assured him of his friendship.
+Jumbo soured against Christianity when he realised that King George was using the influence of the missionaries to undermine the power of the chiefs and increase his own influence.
 He imposed various bans on the practice of the religion.

-In 1879 King George visited England, where he was well received, given great attention in the press and presented with a steam launch.

-These reports alarmed Oko Jumbo and Jaja, who became concerned that the British were planning to annexe both Bonny and Opobo, although on George's return the British consul managed to calm the situation down.

-However, on 14 December 1883 the chiefs deposed King George Pepple.
+In 1879, King George visited England, where he was well received, given great attention in the press and presented with a steam launch.
+These reports alarmed Jumbo and Jaja, who became concerned that the British were planning to annexe both Bonny and Opobo, although on George's return the British consul managed to calm the situation down.
+On 14 December 1883 the chiefs deposed King George Pepple.

 The friendship between Jumbo and Jaja broke down, and both began arming.
-An 1883 book said that "Oko Jumbo has under his command some 7,000 or 8,000 men, all armed with breech-loading rifles and well supplied with ammunition; and Ja-Ja can put about the same number, similarly armed, into the field".

-In 1884, Oko Jumbo fell out with the other chiefs in Bonny.
+An 1883 book said that "Jumbo has under his command some 7,000 or 8,000 men, all armed with breech-loading rifles and well supplied with ammunition; and Ja-Ja can put about the same number, similarly armed, into the field".
+In 1884, Jumbo fell out with the other chiefs in Bonny.
 There were rumours that he wanted to place one of his sons on the throne, although a planned coup attempt in January 1885 came to nothing.
 Another son, Herbert Jumbo, who had been educated in England, quarrelled with his father and placed himself under the protection of the British consul.

-Later in 1885, Oko Jumbo made a trip to England, arriving in Liverpool in May accompanied by two of his sons, Herbert and James.
+Later in 1885, Jumbo made a trip to England, arriving in Liverpool in May accompanied by two of his sons, Herbert and James.
 The Times described him as "King of Bonny" when reporting the visit.
 On his return trip, the ship Corisco he was travelling on was wrecked at the mouth of the River Cess, Liberia, but he managed to escape.

-In February 1886 a protectorate treaty was concluded between Bonny and Britain.
+In February 1886, a protectorate treaty was concluded between Bonny and Britain.
 A ruling council was established, and King George Pepple was reestablished on his throne.

-Oko Jumbo was publicly degraded, his bans on Christianity were repealed and afterwards he was a spent force in Bonny politics.

-In June 1886, refuting rumours that Oko Jumbo had drowned in the shipwreck, a reporter said he had retired 40 miles into the interior, leaving all his affairs in the hands of his son Herbert.

-In 1887 Jaja was arrested and exiled to Tenerife, dying there in 1891, and his old rival Oko Jumbo died around the same time.
+Jumbo was publicly degraded, his bans on Christianity were repealed and afterwards he was a spent force in Bonny politics.
+In June 1886, refuting rumours that Jumbo had drowned in the shipwreck, a reporter said he had retired 40 miles into the interior, leaving all his affairs in the hands of his son Herbert.
+In 1887, Jaja was arrested and exiled to Tenerife, dying there in 1891, and his old rival Jumbo died around the same time.